il4b/magento2-builder/README.md

-# Magento 2 Theme Builder
+# Magento 2 Builder
-This script helps you generate a Magento 2 theme skeleton
+This command helps you generate Magento2 theme or module skeleton